zorua98741/PS4-Rich-Presence-for-Discord/README.md

 ## Aditional information
 in the interest of brevity, all additional information has been moved to pages on the [wiki](https://github.com/zorua98741/PS4-Rich-Presence-for-Discord/wiki).

-## Known issues
+## Known issues/Limitations
-putting the PS4 into rest mode or disconnecting it from the internet and then turning it back on/reconnecting it can cause the FTP server to not respond.
+- putting the PS4 into rest mode or disconnecting it from the internet and then turning it back on/reconnecting it can cause the FTP server to not respond.
 To fix, disable and re-enable the FTP server.
+(PS4 limitation).
+- no mobile support or way to run without a PC (Discord limitation).

 ## Acknowledgment
 - [ORBISPatches](https://orbispatches.com/) for their amazing work in archiving PlayStation 4 games, which is used by this script to resolve a game ID to a name and image